Lwimix/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-reset_to_98 - converts all input integers to 98
+_reset_to_98 - converts all input integers to 98

-swap_int - swaps the values of two integers
+_swap_int - swaps the values of two integers

+_strlen - returns the length of string

+_puts - prints a string and newline